 International Secretariat Staff

-Professor Ralph Horne directs the Cities Programme’s research strategy and agenda.
+Professor Ralph Horne provides advice to the Cities Programme’s research strategy and agenda.

-Ralph is also the Deputy Pro Vice Chancellor for the Design and Social Context College at RMIT University.
-He has particular expertise in urban research, social and policy change for sustainable design and development.
+Ralph has particular expertise in urban research, social and policy change for sustainable design and development.
 He has extensive experience of environmental techniques and sustainability appraisal and has a specific research interest in urban transitions, including socio-technical relations in the context of climate change and resource scarcity.

 Ralph has led over 100 urban research projects, collaborating with researchers, cities, governments and commercial organisations across all continents and including studies of housing and development in Europe, Australasia, South East Asia and Latin America.
 He combines research leadership and participation in research projects concerning the environmental, social and policy context of production and consumption in the urban environment.

-In his executive position with the UN Global Compact – Cities Programme since 2014, Ralph has been responsible for strategy and engagement, development of the programme, governance, business planning, academic engagement, staff, resources and reporting.
+In his executive position as Director of the UN Global Compact – Cities Programme from 2014 to 2018, Ralph was responsible for strategy, governance, academic engagement and reporting.